smichaelsen/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 1. Concat multiple values of facet into a single string
 2. Mask the filter inside of the query

-All query related configurations will be places below node `query` below node `solr`:
+All query related configurations will be placed below node `query` below node `solr`:

 .. code-block:: yaml